abhiarangi/LINKED-LIST-IMPLEMENTATION/README.md

  **DESCRIPTION**

  A singly linked list is a data structure composed of nodes, where each node contains two parts: data and a pointer to the next node in the list.
 Unlike arrays, linked lists allow dynamic memory allocation, enabling efficient insertion and deletion of elements without the need for shifting.
-This makes them a powerful tool for handling dynamic data.
-Below, I'll describe how to implement a singly linked list in C with essential operations: insertion, deletion, and traversal.

 **Understanding Singly Linked List**
 In a singly linked list: